Mass killings under communist states: Estimates

 According to historian Klas-Göran Karlsson, discussions of the number of victims of communist regimes have been "extremely extensive and ideologically biased."
 Any attempt to estimate a total number of killings under communist regimes depends greatly on definitions, resulting in a vast range of estimates ranging from a low of 10–20 million to as high as 148 million.
 Political scientist Rudolph Rummel and historian Mark Bradley have written that, while the exact numbers have been in dispute, the order of magnitude is not.
 Professor Barbara Harff says that Rummel and other genocide scholars are focused primarily on establishing patterns and testing various theoretical explanations of genocides and mass killings.
 They work with large data sets that describe mass mortality events globally and have to rely on selective data provided by country experts; researchers cannot expect absolute precision, and it is not required as a result of their work.

 The usefulness of using communist regimes as a category under which to count killings has been disputed.
 Historian Alexander Dallin argued that the idea to group together different countries such as Afghanistan and Hungary has no adequate explanation.
 During the Cold War era, some authors (Todd Culberston), dissidents (Aleksandr Solzhenitsyn), and anti-communists in general attempted to make both country-specific and global estimates.
 Scholars of communism have mainly focused on individual countries, while genocide scholars have attempted to provide a more global perspective, maintaining that their goal is not reliability but establishing patterns.
-Scholars of communism have generally debated on estimates for the Soviet Union instead of for all communist regimes, an practice which was popularized by the introduction to The Black Book of Communism but which was controversial.
+Scholars of communism have generally debated on estimates for the Soviet Union instead of for all communist regimes, a practice which was popularized by the introduction to The Black Book of Communism but which was controversial.
 Among scholars of communism, Soviet specialists Michael Ellman and J. Arch Getty have criticized estimates for relying on émigré sources, hearsay, and rumor as evidence, and cautioned that historians should instead utilize archive material.
 Such scholars distinguish between historians who base their research on archive materials and those whose estimates are based on witnesses evidence and other data that they consider unreliable.
 Soviet specialist Stephen G. Wheatcroft says that historians relied on Solzhenitsyn to support their higher estimates but research in the state archives supported the lower estimates, and that the popular press has continued to include serious errors that should not be cited, or relied on, in academia.
 Rummel was also another widely used and cited source.

 Notable estimate attempts include the following: